-Once the procedures are explained and the participants are introduced, the investigator(s) will present the report of the investigation first, and be subject to questioning by the parties' and the Hearing Panel.
-The investigator(s) will then be excused.
-The Hearing Panel will then permit questioning of and by the parties, and of any present witness.
+Once the procedures are explained and the participants are introduced, the investigator(s) will present the report of the investigation first, and be subject to questioning by the parties' advisors and the Hearing Panel.
+The investigator(s) will be excused during deliberations.
+Once the investigator(s) is/are questioned, the Hearing Panel will permit questioning of and by the parties, and of any present witness.
 All questions are subject to a relevance determination by the Chair.